-At its core, supplier onboarding involves an organization collecting the information needed to set up a third-party as a supplier or vendor for their own supply chain.
+At its core, vendor onboarding involves an organization collecting the information needed to set up a third-party as a supplier or vendor for their own supply chain.
 An integral part of supplier onboarding is ensuring the prospective supplier complies with the laws, regulations, and standards required by your organization.

 Before you begin the supplier onboarding process, it’s important to verify whether or not there are existing suppliers within your current supply chain that can be leveraged to meet your needs.
 Awarding business within your current supply chain will not only help strengthen your existing supplier relationships, but it will also increase the speed of delivery for the task at hand.
 If you’re unsure whether or not your current supply chain can address your needs, a GAP analysis can be performed to verify if bringing on a new supplier is the right step to take.